Internal

 This module is a component of the Pre-sessional English programme (PSE), which is designed to support students who either do not meet the English language requirements for their chosen degree programme or who wish to gain a better understanding of the academic language and literacy practices for university study.
 Students will study general academic topics aligned with the themes of wellbeing and personal/academic support to help them develop their language competence in all four skills: reading, writing, speaking and listening.

-In Semester 1 delivery, the module is taught over 6 weeks intensively with additional scheduled teaching and learning.
-In the summer, the module is taught over 4 weeks intensively.
+The module is taught over 4 weeks intensively.
 The learning outcomes and formative assessments are the same for each presentation of the module.

-The module prepares students for entry onto the next part of the Pre-sessional English Programme (PSE), IL1PIALS4N: Integrated Academic Language Skills 4
+The module prepares students for entry onto the next part of the Pre-sessional English Programme (PSE), which summatively assess students' readiness to start their degree programmes.

 Module learning outcomes